Open for Business: A Roadmap to a Thriving Small Business Community in North Beach

 Photos courtesy of RON STARR Photography

-There are many reasons to love North Beach, and this is largely due to our amazing small businesses.
+There are many reasons to love North Beach, and our amazing small businesses are front and center.
 Some of North Beach’s greatest landmarks are small businesses - such as City Lights Bookstore (an icon of the beatnik movement), The Saloon (one of the oldest bars in San Francisco), or Liguria Bakery (a family business for over 100 years), amongst many, many others.

 Today: High Vacancy Rates